Information Services have won a Gold Award in the Green Impact programme.

 The new library management system will be rolled out across the country in phases with Aberystwyth University going live on 20th July 2015 and the system will be operational across all WHELF institutions and the Welsh NHS Libraries (via Cardiff University) by the end of 2016.

-Information Services has achieved the Customer Service Excellence standard, a government standard for driving customer focused change within organisations.
+Information Services first achieved the Customer Service Excellence (CSE) standard in April 2015 and have continued to revalidate against the standard each year.
+CSE is a government standard for driving customer focused change within organisations.
 The standard assesses customer insight, the customer focused culture, that the supply of information meets customer requirements, how well services meet with customer needs and the timeliness and quality of the service.